hahn2014/pms-admin/README.md

 - **Login Issues**:
   - Verify that the authentication backend is running and configured correctly.
+  - Ensure user credentials have been injected into the `users.db` file through registration api call.
-  - Check browser console for error messages related to authentication.
+  - Check browser console for error messages related to authentication if .env variable set to development

 - **File Explorer Errors**:
   - Ensure the NAS server is accessible and the file system API is correctly configured.
+  - Validate .env is set up and `MEDIA_ROOT` is the path to the mounting points for your NAS drives.
   - Check file permissions on the NAS for read/write access.

 - **Movie Picker Not Loading Metadata**:
   - Verify the TMDB API key in the `.env` file.
   - Check network connectivity and TMDB API status.
+  - Check console output for errors regarding to TMDB if running as development environment.

 - **Charts Not Rendering**:
   - Ensure the Chart.js CDN is accessible.